On the Seventh Day of Creation God continues the finishing process by working with Adam and Eve

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, On the Seventh Day God Continues Finishing His Work
+Please use the Social Network links just below to share this information from The Explanation, On the Seventh Day God Continues Finishing His Work